 Our advised protection planning services are suitable if you are looking for the best way to protect you, your family or your business through products such as critical illness cover, health insurance and life cover.
 We advise on non-investment protection products e.g. term assurance, income protection and critical illness from a range of insurers.

-No fee.
+There is no fee.
 We will be paid by commission from the provider.

 We will confirm to you in writing the basis of our recommendations.
-We will also provide you with a ‘Key Facts’ Illustration (KFI)/European Standardised Information Sheet (ESIS) which is a personalised description of the costs and features of the mortgage / product that we are recommending.
-You may ask us to provide you with additional KFIs for any mortgage / product for which you are eligible.
+We will also provide you with a ‘Key Facts’ illustration (KFI)/European Standardised Information Sheet (ESIS) which is a personalised description of the costs and features of the mortgage/product that we are recommending.
+You may ask us to provide you with additional KFIs for any mortgage/product for which you are eligible.

 Your personal information is important to us.
 We will endeavour to take all due care to protect this information.
 We highlight below matters relating to your information that you should be aware of.

-Some services are provided to our firm by third parties such as processing business or obtaining compliance or regulatory advice, which warrant the disclosure of more than just your basic contact details.
-Personal information held by ourselves may be disclosed on a confidential basis, and in accordance with the Data Protection Act 1998, to any such third parties.
-This information may be transferred electronically (e.g. e-mail) and we, or any such third party, may contact you in future by any means of communication which we consider appropriate at the time.
+Some services are provided to our firm by third parties, such as processing business or obtaining compliance or regulatory advice, which warrant the disclosure of more than just your basic contact details.
+Personal information held by ourselves may be disclosed on a confidential basis and in accordance with the Data Protection Act 1998, to any such third parties.
+This information may be transferred electronically (e.g. email) and we, or any such third party, may contact you in future by any means of communication which we consider appropriate at the time.

-Product providers and lenders may administer your policy, any existing policies you may have with them and provide other services, from centres in countries outside Europe (such as India and the USA) that do not always have the same standard of Data Protection laws as the UK.
+Product providers and lenders may administer your policy, and any existing policies you may have with them and provide other services, from centres in countries outside Europe (such as India and the USA) that do not always have the same standard of Data Protection laws as the UK.
 However, they are required to put a contract in place to ensure that your information is adequately protected, and they will remain bound by their obligations under the Data Protection Act even when your personal information is processed outside Europe.

 We are required by the anti-money laundering regulations to verify the identity of our clients, to obtain information as to the purpose and nature of the business which we conduct on their behalf, and to ensure that the information we hold is up-to-date.
-For this purpose we may use electronic identity verification systems and we may conduct these checks from time to time throughout our relationship, not just at the beginning.
+For this purpose, we may use electronic identity verification systems and we may conduct these checks from time to time throughout our relationship, not just at the beginning.

 We will endeavour always to act in the best interests of you our client.
 However, circumstances can arise where we or one of our other clients may have some form of interest in business being transacted for you.
 If this happens or we become aware that our interests or those of one of our other clients conflict with your interests, we will write to you and obtain your consent before we carry out your instructions, and detail the steps we will take to ensure fair treatment.

-We may communicate with you by telephone, post, e-mail or in person.
+We may communicate with you by telephone, post, email or in person.
 In certain circumstances, we may ask you to confirm any instructions in writing prior to implementation.
 All our communications with you will be in English.